Ever get fed up with the high cost of wireless service? We do too.

 Affordable cell phone service seems like an oxymoron.
 After all, Americans pay more for wireless service than anyone else, averaging $47 per cell connection.
 When you factor in all the costs with smartphones, this number can snowball towards $140 and more per month.

-If you don't use your phone regularly, there's no need to overpay for items like unlimited texts and large data plans.
+If you don't use your phone regularly, or maybe you need a cell phone for senior citizen use, there's no need to overpay for items like unlimited texts and large data plans.
 Instead, you can take advantage of free plans.
-It's important to note there are limitations with these plans, but if you are not a frequent phone user then they should align well with your needs.
+It's important to note there are limitations with these plans, but if you don't need the unlimited talk or text messages then they should align well with your needs.

 Currently, there are two providers offering free cell plans.
 They are FreedomPop and Ring Plus.
 Here's a closer look at each provider and what their respective free plans entail.